-- 4.2 Personal 'life events' which may be difficult but which we would expect you to be able to manage.
-This includes domestic, work, financial or other problems which are less serious than the ones listed in the section immediately above. - 4.3 Any circumstances which relate to periods of time outside your studies for example, before you became a student at the University unless you can demonstrate that these circumstances have directly affected your work in a way which is exceptional and unexpected.
+- 4.1 Short periods of illness or minor injuries where you experienced the effects for up to 5 working days (one week). - 4.2 Personal 'life events' which may be difficult but which we would expect you to be able to manage.
+This includes domestic, work, financial or other problems which are less serious than the ones listed in the section immediately above.

-- 4.4 Long-term health conditions or disabilities which you normally manage and/or for which you are already receiving support, including dyslexia.
-We would only look at upholding a claim for you in these circumstances if: - you have a significant change in your condition or diagnosis; or - · you have a new or recent diagnosis; or - the nature of your condition means that your symptoms can become significantly worse at very short notice. - 4.5 Submitting your work late or not at all for any of the following reasons: - because of poor study practice.
+- 4.3 Any circumstances which relate to periods of time outside your studies for example, before you became a student at the University unless you can demonstrate that these circumstances have directly affected your work in a way which is exceptional and unexpected. - 4.4 Long-term health conditions or disabilities which you normally manage and/or for which you are already receiving support, including dyslexia.
+We would only look at upholding a claim for you in these circumstances if: - you have a significant change in your condition or diagnosis; or - you have a new or recent diagnosis; or - the nature of your condition means that your symptoms can become significantly worse at very short notice. - 4.5 Submitting your work beyond the time-limits we specify in the late submission policy, or not submitting your work at all, for any of the following reasons: - because of poor study practice.
 By poor study practice we mean, for example, managing your time badly, or not being aware of University regulations or deadlines; or - because of technical problems which we would expect you to manage, such as losing your work because you haven't backed it up properly, or at all; or problems with a Wi-Fi connection or a computer, which you could have addressed by using University facilities on-campus; - because of transport problems, unless these are exceptional and unavoidable - for example, you couldn't have caught an earlier bus or train on the day you were due to hand in your work, and you can confirm this with independent evidence; or - because you have to produce work for more than one unit at a time.
-In this case we also wouldn't give you an extension to your deadline.